emilyvertosick/Statistics-Course/docs/09-answers.md

 ##
 ## data:  loglos by hospital
 ## t = -0.29426, df = 55, p-value = 0.7697
-## alternative hypothesis: true difference in means is not equal to 0
+## alternative hypothesis: true difference in means between group a and group b is not equal to 0
 ## 95 percent confidence interval:
 ##  -0.1594693  0.1186343
 ## sample estimates: